Sacramento Summer League 2018: Schedule of Dates, Times, Points System, Format

 The former Duke forward arrives in Sacramento fresh off an All-American campaign in Durham, North Carolina, and he should provide a major jolt thanks to his savvy as a face-up and pick-and-roll weapon.

-"Marvin is an elite talent in this Draft—a great player, someone who plays multiple positions…a guy who works hard, wants to learn and improve (and is) coachable," Kings general manager Vlade Divac said, per Alex Kramers of the team's official website.
-"It was an easy choice for us…he came here, we fell in love with him and we’re very happy that he’s a part of this team for the future."
+"Marvin is an elite talent in this draft—a great player, someone who plays multiple positions ... a guy who works hard, wants to learn and improve (and is) coachable," Kings general manager Vlade Divac said, per Alex Kramers of the team's official website.
+"It was an easy choice for us ... he came here, we fell in love with him and we’re very happy that he’s a part of this team for the future."

 Joining Bagley on the Kings' Summer League roster will be another former Duke big: Harry Giles III.